Megscode/CV/README.md

 ## Megan Hayes

-I'm a Tea Sommelier turned Software Developer who is excited about life and solving problems.
+I'm an Tea Sommelier turned Software Developer who is excited about life and solving problems.
 After several rewarding years working in the charity sector and tea industry I have decided to take the leap into tech.
 To me, the tech industry offers an innovative, creative and collaborative working environment where I can further my skills as a software developer and flex my problem solving muscle.
 The impact of technology can be immense and can make a real difference to so many people worldwide.
 I would love to be a part of a team that adds value to people's lives through technology.

 [What I'm all about](#What_I'm_all_about) | [Where I've studied](#Where_I've_studied) | [Blog Posts I'm Proud of](#Blog_Posts_I'm_Proud_of) | [Who I've worked with](#Who_I've_worked_with) | [If I'm not coding I'm...](#If_I'm_not_coding_I'm...)